nithyaramakrishnan/data-shield/access.md

   ```
   {: codeblock}

-6. In a browser enter the Ingress subdomain where your Enclave Manager is available.
+6. In a browser, enter the Ingress subdomain where your Enclave Manager is available.

   ```
   enclave-manager.<cluster-ingress-subdomain>